Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 ## Usage

-The user has the ability of changing the #hashtah on the sitecore item /sitecore/system/Modules/HashTagMonitor/Test/SCHackathon
+The user has the ability of changing the #hashtah on the sitecore item /sitecore/system/Modules/HashTagMonitor/Test/SCHackathon.

 The image below show the configured HashTag /sitecore/system/Modules/HashTagMonitor/Test/SCHackathon
 ![HashTag](images/configurehashtag.png?raw=true "Configure HashTag")

-After the HashTag is defined, the user can run the Task Scheduler in order to import all the tweets into the xDB, The image below the scheduler configured to be executed every 5 minutes
+After the HashTag is defined, the user can run the Task Scheduler in order to import all the tweets into the xDB.
+The image below the scheduler configured to be executed every 5 minutes.

 ![Task Scheduler](images/taskscheduler.png?raw=true "Task Scheduler")

 If you can't wait, Force the importation procedure by Firing the following url http://myur/api/sitecore/hash/Process

 After you run the Process, go to "Experience Profile" and check the List of Contacts.
-The image below, shows all the Contacts created after the Task was runned.
+The image below, shows all the Contacts created after the Task was run.

 ![Contacts](images/contacts.png?raw=true "Contacts")